South Africa E-Hailing Market Size:

 - The National Land Transport Amendment Act, enacted into South African law in 2024, e-hailing services are now defines and regulates separately from taxis.
 This regulation pushes the powers of the authorities concerning safety standards, licensing, and pricing.
 This provides clarity for the industry and improved safety for drivers and riders.

-South Africa E-Hailing Market Growth Drivers vs. Challenges
+South Africa E-Hailing Market Growth Drivers vs. Challenges:

 Drivers:

-- The growing tourism sector in the nation is anticipated to fuel the market expansion: The growing international tourism in South Africa currently is one of the chief contributing factors to the increasing progress of the e-hailing market.
+- The growing tourism sector in the nation is anticipated to fuel the market expansion: The growing international tourism in South Africa is currently one of the chief contributing factors to the increasing progress of the e-hailing market.
 The expansion of the tourism market is crucial for the development of the e-hailing market in any country.
 The more e-hailing services are available in a country, the more international tourism will flourish, as they provide a very inexpensive way to move people around in the country.

 - The increasing demand for four-wheeler vehicles is anticipated to expand the South African e-hailing market.
 There is tremendous growth in the global tax segment of the IT and telecommunication sector, and competition from existing and new e-hailing operators entering this market has resulted in tremendous growth in revenue for the e-hailing market.
-There has been a growing number of smartphone users, which has changed the e-hailing market in a positive way for both user access to service and service utilisation.
+There has been a growing number of smartphone users, which has changed the e-hailing market in a positive way for both user access to service and service utilization.
 The user-friendly applications and incorporation of GPS have facilitated optimal booking strategies.

 Challenges: